-- This policy was developed and adopted on: October 2019 - The policy will be reviewed on: October 2020 - The Designated Safeguarding Lead (DSL) is: Jodie Flynn - The Deputy Designated Safeguarding Leads (DDSL) are: Tamsin Cocks, Lesley Osborne - The name of the Designated Teacher for Children in Care and Previously in Care is: Lesley Osborne - The Single Point of Contact (SPOC) for the Prevent agenda is: Jodie Flynn - The Child Sexual Exploitation Lead is: Jodie Flynn - The named Safeguarding Governor is: Les Hall - The named Whistleblowing Governor is: Jeff Davis
+- This policy was developed and adopted on: September 2020 - The policy will be reviewed on: September 2021 - The Designated Safeguarding Lead (DSL) is: Jodie Flynn - The Deputy Designated Safeguarding Leads (DDSL) are: Tamsin Cocks, Lesley Osborne - The name of the Designated Teacher for Children in Care and Previously in Care is: Lesley Osborne - The Single Point of Contact (SPOC) for the Prevent agenda is: Jodie Flynn - The Child Sexual Exploitation Lead is: Jodie Flynn - The named Safeguarding Governor is: Les Hall - The named Whistleblowing Governor is: Jeff Davis

 This policy is based on the template first sent to schools by CAPH (Cornwall Association of Primary Heads) in November 2016.
-Revised November 2018, minor revision December 2018.
-Further revised July 2019 It was written on behalf of CAPH by Helen Trelease (Independent Safeguarding Trainer and Advisor).
-(Next Revision date July 2020).
-This policy reflects Keeping Children Safe in Education: Statutory guidance for schools and colleges.
-September 2019
+It was written on behalf of CAPH by Helen Trelease (Independent Safeguarding Trainer and Advisor).
+It has been revised annually in line with all KCSIE revisions (Next Revision date July 2021).

-Title page and key contacts within school CONTENTS PAGE 1 2-3 1.
-Introduction and Context 1.1 Our responsibilities 1.2 Meeting your communication needs 1.3 Terminology 1.4 Acronyms 1.5 Key Documents 4 2.
-Our Principles 2.1 Key elements of this policy 7 3.
-Early Help (with local referral contacts) 9 4.
-Child Abuse 4.1 Physical Abuse 4.2 Emotional Abuse 4.3 Sexual Abuse 4.4 Neglect 4.5 Bullying 10 5.
-Reporting your concerns- making a referral 5.1 General Principles 5.2 If the DSL/DDSL are not available 5.3 Contact MARU 5.4 Making a referral in writing 5.5 Informing Parents 5.6 Resolution of Professional Differences 5.7 If the child/family are already known to Social Care 12 6.
-Specific Safeguarding Issues 6.1 Child Sexual Exploitation (CSE) 6.2 Extremism/ Radicalisation/PREVENT 6.3 Honour based violence 6.4 Female Genital Mutilation (FGM) 6.5 Forced Marriage 6.6 Peer on Peer Abuse 6.7 Sexual violence and sexual harassment between children in schools 6.8 Special educational Needs and Disabilities 6.9 Online Safety including filtering 6.10 Domestic Abuse 6.11 Children Missing Education 6.12 Looked after Children and previously looked after children 6.13 Young Carers 13

-6.14 Private Fostering 6.15 Modern Slavery &amp; Human Trafficking 6.16 Contextual Safeguarding 6.17 Child Criminal Exploitation: county lines 6.18 Serious Violence 6.19 Special Circumstances 7.
-Confidentiality and Information Sharing 22 8.
-Record Keeping 22 9.
-Allegations against Staff 23 10.
-Whistleblowing 24 11.
-Safeguarding roles and responsibilities 11.1 Designated Safeguarding Lead 11.2 Deputy Designated Safeguarding Lead 11.3 Governing Body including the role of the safeguarding governor 24 12.
-Safer Recruitment 24 13.
-Attendance at Child Protection Conference 25 14.
-Training 25 15.
-Extended School and Off-site arrangements 26 16.
-Photography and Images 26 17.
-Supporting Staff NSPCC, Samaritans, GP 27 APPE NDICES: Appendix A: Signs and Indicators of abuse 28 Appendix B: Managing a Disclosure of Abuse 31 Appendix C: Procedures if an allegation is made against a member of staff 32 Appendix D: Key Roles and Responsibilities Appendix E: Key messages from Serious Case Reviews
+This policy reflects the revised Keeping Children Safe in Education (KCSIE): Statutory guidance for schools and colleges.
+September 2020.

+PLEASE NOTE THIS POLICY SHOULD BE CONSIDERED AND ADAPTED ALONGSIDE ANY NATIONAL GUIDANCE IN RELATION TO COVID 19. www.gov.uk/government/publications/covid-19-safeguarding-in-schools-colleges-and-otherproviders

+CONTENTS PAGE

+1. Introduction and Context

+- 1.1 Our responsibilities

+- 1.2 Meeting your communication needs

+- 1.3 Terminology

+- 1.4 Acronyms

+- 1.5 Key Documents

+2. Our Principles

+2.1 Key elements of this policy

+3. Early Help (with local referral contacts)

+4. Child Abuse

+- 4.1 Physical Abuse

+- 4.2 Emotional Abuse

+- 4.3 Sexual Abuse

+- 4.4 Neglect

+- 4.5 Bullying

+- 4.6 Child Mental Health

+5. Reporting your concerns- making a referral

+- 5.1 General Principles

+- 5.2 If the DSL/DDSL are not available

+- 5.3 Contact MARU

+- 5.4 Making a referral in writing

+- 5.5 Informing Parents

+- 5.6 Resolution of Professional Differences

+- 5.7 If the child/family are already known to Social Care

+6. Specific Safeguarding Issues

+- 6.1 Child Sexual Exploitation (CSE)

+- 6.2 Extremism/ Radicalisation/PREVENT

+- 6.3 Honour based Abuse

+- 6.4 Female Genital Mutilation (FGM)

+- 6.5 Forced Marriage

+- 6.6 Peer on Peer Abuse

+- 6.7 Sexual violence and sexual harassment between children in schools

+- 6.8 Special educational Needs and Disabilities

+- 6.9 Online Safety including filtering

+- 6.10 Domestic Abuse

+- 6.11 Children Missing Education

+- 6.12 Looked after Children and previously looked after children

+- 6.13 Young Carers

+- 6.14 Private Fostering

+- 6.15 Modern Slavery & Human Trafficking

+- 6.16 Contextual Safeguarding

+- 6.17 Child Criminal Exploitation: county lines

+- 6.18 Serious Violence

+- 6.19 Special Circumstances

+7. Confidentiality and Information Sharing

+- 8. Record Keeping

+- 9. Allegations against Staff

+- 10. Whistleblowing

+- 11. Safeguarding roles and responsibilities 11.1 Designated Safeguarding Lead 11.2 Deputy Designated Safeguarding Lead 11.3 Governing Body including the role of the safeguarding governor

+- 12. Safer Recruitment

+- 13. Attendance at Child Protection Conference

+- 14. Training

+- 15. Extended School and Off-site arrangements

+- 16. Photography and Images

+- 17. Supporting Staff